Chronovyan/NexusCore/docs/AI_FIRST_EDITOR.md

 The AI-First TextEditor is currently in active development with:

 - ✅ Basic UI framework implemented
-- ✅ OpenAI API client integration
+- ✅ OpenAI API client integration with interface-based design
+- ✅ Mock OpenAI client for testing
 - 🔄 AI agent orchestration system
 - ⏳ Project generation from natural language
 - ⏳ Compilation and execution pipeline